Adapting to the Only Constant - Change

 The CCO Workshop is a one-day conference hosted by the Southern Interior Construction Association.
-CCO stands for Contractors, Consultant and Owner, Representing the important relationship that each of the parties brings to the table of a construction project.
+CCO stands for Contractors, Consultants and [Public] Owners, representing the important relationship that each of the parties brings to the table of a construction project.
 The CCO Workshops goal is to facilitate open and transparent conversation between all parties in the construction industry.
 Understanding the obstacles and challenges of the contractors, consultants or owners helps facilitate smoother and more efficient construction projects.

 Continued Professional Development Credits: